-Liver cancer is the fourth highest cause of cancer-related death worldwide1).
+Liver cancer is the third leading cause of cancer-related deaths worldwide1).
 MIV-818 is developed for patients with advanced liver cancers for whom existing treatment options provide very little survival benefit.

-Although existing therapies for advanced hepatocellular carcinoma (HCC) are capable of extending the lives of patients with HCC, treatment benefits are low while death rates remain high.
+Although existing therapies for advanced hepatocellular carcinoma (HCC) are capable of extending the lives of patients, treatment benefits are low while death rates remain high.
 HCC is a very diverse disease with multiple cancer cell types and without specific mutations seen in other tumor types.
 This has contributed to the lack of success of molecularly targeted agents in HCC.
 The limited overall benefit, taken together with the poor overall prognosis for patients with intermediate and advanced HCC, results in a large unmet medical need.

 Intrahepatic cholangiocarcinoma, a cancer of the bile duct located inside the liver tissue, accounts for about 15 percent of liver cancers.
 It has a poor prognosis and no treatment that effectively improves survival.
 Liver metastases from other tumor sites (principally from colorectal cancer, but also from breast, ovarian and pancreatic cancer) are also a major cause of cancer-related death.